 The painting, which dates from around 1500 is one of only 20 da Vinci’s known to exist and the only one in private hands.

-It shows Christ in renaissance robes with his right hand raised in blessing and his led holding a crystal sphere.
+It shows Christ in renaissance robes with his right hand raised in blessing and his left holding a crystal sphere.

-Prior to its recent record auction the artwork has an interesting history.
-King Charles 1 of England was said to have owned it before it disappeared until 1900 when a British collector acquired it.
+Prior to its recent record auction the artwork had an interesting history.
+King Charles 1 of England was said to have owned it before it disappeared until 1900 when a British collector acquired the work.

-The work was sold again in 1958 for GBP45 ($60) and then acquired in 2005 after being badly damaged and partly painted over by a consortium of art dealers for less than $10,000.
+The painting was sold again in 1958 for GBP45 ($60) and then acquired in 2005, after being badly damaged and partly painted over, by a consortium of art dealers for less than $10,000.

 The art deals restored the painting and claimed it was the authentic work of Leonardo himself before it was exhibited across the world and sold at auction by Christie’s.